 - Incidents resulting in a concussion or loss of consciousness

-- Fatality even if it appears to be by natural causes
+- Fatality occurring at work even if it appears to be by natural causes

 Notice of Injury Report